alokmenghrajani/openaccounting-docker/README.md

 - A mysql database

 I personally like to run my software inside Docker containers.
-This repo contains a [docker-compose.yml](https://github.com/alokmenghrajani/openaccounting-docker/blob/main/docker-compose.yml) file which will:
+This repo contains a [docker-compose.yml](https://github.com/alokmenghrajani/openaccounting-docker/blob/main/docker-compose.yml) file which will bring up 4 containers:
-- bring up a maria/mysql database on port 3306.
+1. a maria/mysql database on an internal network.
-- git clone the latest version of [oa-server](https://github.com/openaccounting/oa-server), build it, and run it on port 8080.
+2. git clone the latest version of [oa-server](https://github.com/openaccounting/oa-server), build it, and run it on the internal network.
-- git clone the latest version of [oa-web](https://github.com/openaccounting/oa-web), patch it, build it, and run it on port 4200.
+3. git clone the latest version of [oa-web](https://github.com/openaccounting/oa-web), patch it, build it, and run it on the internal network.
+4. run two socats to forward `port 8080` to [oa-server](https://github.com/openaccounting/oa-server) and `port 4200` to [oa-web](https://github.com/openaccounting/oa-web).

 You can adjust the [docker-compose.yml](https://github.com/alokmenghrajani/openaccounting-docker/blob/main/docker-compose.yml) file if you want different ports.